Antibiotics in PANS

 How Antibiotics May Help in PANS/PANDAS: Beyond Infection Control

-Yet clinical experience shows that improvement sometimes occurs even when no active infection is found — and may fade over time despite continued antibiotics.
+Yet, clinical experience shows that improvement sometimes occurs even when no active infection is found.
+This improvement may fade over time despite continued antibiotics.
 This suggests that antibiotics may influence the underlying immune environment in more complex ways, particularly through effects on the gut microbiome.

 1. The Classic Explanation: Removing the Trigger